New Zealand Veterinary Nursing Association: History

 The New Zealand Veterinary Nursing Association was established in 1992 by a group of like minded veterinary nurses, seeking representation within the veterinary profession in New Zealand.
 As of October 2018 the membership of the association stands at just over 1160 members.
 Veterinary nursing in New Zealand is a profession in its own right, moving away from the previous classification of paraprofessionals.

 Purpose

 The New Zealand Veterinary Nursing Association functions as the representative body for veterinary nurses in New Zealand.
 It provides an annual Continuing Professional Development scheme, linked closely with voluntary registration.
 The association produces a quarterly journal (The New Zealand Veterinary Nurse) and a regular e-newsletter to keep members up to date with current issues in the veterinary nursing profession.

 Executive committee members of the association provide support to its members on a wide range of topics, including Human Resources, Health and Safety, and Regulation.

 The NZVNA set recommended wage guidelines for veterinary nurses and veterinary nursing assistants.
 The NZVNA oversees Continuing Professional Development (CPD) for veterinary nurses, and provides accreditation for CPD providers.

 WSAVA affiliate

-The New Zealand Veterinary Nursing Association was the first representative body for veterinary nurses to be an affiliate member of the World Small Animal Veterinary Association.
+The New Zealand Veterinary Nursing Association was the first representative body for veterinary nurses to be an affiliate member of the World Small Animal Veterinary Association (WSAVA).